Frequently Asked Questions

 What are your fees?

-My fees are based on the type of service provided, as well as a scale of income, so please contact me at firstname.lastname@example.org if you would like to inquire about services that are offered.
+Fees are based on the type of service provided, as well as a scale of income, so please contact us at firstname.lastname@example.org if you would like to inquire about services that are offered.

 What exactly am I paying for?

-What you are paying for is a contained space to work on your goals and symptoms with an educated, trained, skilled and experienced therapist who has 3000 hours of clinical training, 2 degrees from accredited universities, and several continuing education credits to be able to help you in a very specific and therapeutic way.
+What you are paying for is a contained space to work on your goals and symptoms with an educated, trained and skilled therapist with clinical training, 2 degrees from accredited educational institutions, and several continuing education credits to be able to help you in a very specific and therapeutic way.
 Fee for therapy is an investment in yourself and commitment to work on your goals.
 Time outside of the session is spent on processing billing, completing documentation and business practices.

 Do you take insurance?

 Insurance may cover your services if you have an approved diagnosis and your treatment can be proven to be medically necessary.
 Some insurances require pre-approval prior to treatment.
 If provided treatment through your insurance, your treatment goals will need to be geared toward addressing a confirmed diagnosis.

 Please contact us so that we can check your member eligibility for mental health services.
 Insurance may cover all of the session cost or require you to pay a copay or coinsurance amount.

 Note: General Relationship/Couples Counseling is not reimbursable by insurance.
 There are certain instances where a spouse may be able to support an identified patient in treatment which can be covered, but the goals still must be working toward medical necessity.
 Contact your insurance carrier with questions about your health benefits and coverage under your plan.

 ~MediCal, MediCaid (including Blue Cross MediCal, Cal Viva MediCal)